patrycjadziubek/vagrantxdocker/README.md

 # vagrantxdocker
 This project contains:
-- a Vagrant file that allows for a deployment of a Ubuntu-based Docker image containing a Java application with Apache in front of it
+- a Vagrantfile that creates a Ubuntu-based Docker image
 - an Apache default file containing reverse proxy configuration (referenced in the Vagrant file)
+- a Dockerfile containing installation & deployment of a Java application with Apache in front of it

 Prerequisites:
 1. Install Vagrant
 2. Install VirtualBox

 Installation:
-1. Create a Vagrant project
+1. Create a Vagrant project (i.e. with "vagrant init ubuntu/trusty64")
-2. Use the Vagrant file provided in this git project
+2. Copy the Vagrantfile provided in this git repo into your project
+3. Copy the Dockerfile provided in this git repo into your project
+4. Start it up via "vagrant up"